Marcel Nadjari: Experiences in Auschwitz

 He was deported from Athens on April 2, 1944 and arrived at the Auschwitz concentration camp on April 11 along with several other deportees.
 Of these arrivals, 1,872 deportees were immediately sent to be murdered in the gas chambers.
 Nadjari was one of the 320 Greek men selected for labor and he was assigned the number 182669.
-After spending two days in the Zentral Sauna in Birkenau, he and the other Greek men lived in the Block 12 of the Männerquarantäne Lager from April 13 to May 11.
+After spending two days in the Zentral Sauna in Birkenau, he and the other Greek men lived in Block 12 of the Männerquarantäne Lager from April 13 to May 11.
 Then he was selected, along with 100 Greeks, to be part of the Sonderkommando.
 He was assigned to Krematorium III and took part in the preparation for the Sonderkommando uprising, alongside Yaacov Kaminski, Lemke Chaïm Pliszko, Dawid Kotchak, Giuseppe Baruch, Leibl Paul Katz, Leon Cohen and Alberto Errera.
 However, during the uprising on October 7, 1944, the prisoners of the Krematorium III were quickly surrounded by the Germans and did not take part in the rebellion.

 In November 1944, two months before the liberation of the camp, he buried a twelve-page manuscript written in Greek on November 3 on pages taken from a notebook, in which he described his observations of Auschwitz in a Thermos bottle and a briefcase near the Krematorium III.

 After the rebellion, Nadjari and his comrades were drafted into the Abbruchkommando Krematorium and were put in charge of demolishing the crematoria.
 On January 18, 1945, the SS evacuated Auschwitz, and the few thousand inmates that could walk were filed out of the camp on a death march.
 Although the members of the Sonderkommando were not allowed to leave the camp, Nadjari and some comrades mingled with the crowd of prisoners.
 He survived the death march and arrived in the Mauthausen concentration camp on January 25.
-He was transferred in Melk and later to Gusen, from which he was liberated by the 11th Armored Division (United States) of the 3rd US Army on May 5, 1945.
+He was transferred to Melk and later to Gusen, from which he was liberated by the 11th Armored Division (United States) of the 3rd US Army on May 5, 1945.